-To win the Sphere Break tournament, I recommend practicing in Chapter 1 or 2.
+To win the Sphere Break tournament, I recommend practicing in Chapter 2.
 When you get to Chapter 3, you get thrown right into the tournament.
 There is no time to practice then.
 You’ll be doing it live.

 Time Your Save Spheres

 During the tournament, be sure to save between each game.
 If you have autosave turned on, quit the game before you lose so that your start point will be right at the beginning of the Sphere Break game.

 This was especially valuable when playing against Shinra.
 Do not let the game go to the cut scene after losing.